MaplePHP/Unitary-docs/docs/writing-tests.md

 ---

 ## Show/open a test
-What is cool in Unitary, every test group has a unique hash, you can use thisto show/open up any test group you wish (any group you want, passed, failed or skipped) and then get the complete validation information.
+What is cool in Unitary, every test group has a unique hash, you can use this to show/open up any test group you wish (any group you want, passed, failed or skipped) and then get the complete validation information.
 This lets us filter away every other test and only show the test we are intrested in and also open it up for more information.